What Are The Three Essential Questions In An Intentional Act Insurance Claim?

-This article attempts to explain the situation so even a nonlawyer can understand.
+This article attempts to explain the situation so even a non-lawyer can understand.
 First, there is no automatic bar to coverage just because there was some intentional conduct.
 So there remain three essential questions.
-Also, this kind of application often includes defendants allegedly acted intentionally.
-So they are believed to have no insurance or prima facie coverage. (proving alleged facts are adequate to support the effort).
+But when liability, or homeowner’s insurance, is involved, most personal injury lawyers believe that items such as punitive damages, assault, battery, and others arose from intentional, despicable acts.
+Because of this, most lawyers automatically think no insurance or prima facie coverage exists. (proving alleged facts are adequate to support the effort).

-The fact is that while insurance companies deter policyholders' claims of this nature, using intent may be denied, but that may not be the case at all.
-Before rejecting an intentional conduct claim, the insurance company should take the allegations seriously since the language of the policy and jurisprudence could prove liability.
+The fact is that while insurance companies deter policyholders’ claims of this nature, using intent may be denied, but that may not be the case at all.
+Before rejecting an intentional conduct claim, the insurance company should take the allegations seriously since the policy’s language and jurisprudence could prove liability.

 The three intentional conduct claim considerations include: